Why is the Canola Council involved in administering a government program?

 What is Canola 4R Advantage all about?

 By providing financial incentives, Canola 4R Advantage encourages farmers to initiate or advance 4R Nutrient Stewardship practices when growing canola.
 Growers can apply for funding to help pay for implementation of best management practices (BMPs) in four areas: soil testing, field zone mapping consulting services, enhanced efficiency fertilizer (EEF) and preferred application.

 To be eligible for Canola 4R Advantage, growers are required to have a 4R Nutrient Stewardship plan that has been verified by a 4R designated agronomist.
-New for year two of Canola 4R Advantage, growers can be reimbursed for 85 per cent of the agronomist consulting fees to have 4R Nutrient Stewardship Plans developed for their farms for the purposes of this project.
+New for year two of Canola 4R Advantage, growers can be reimbursed for a portion of the agronomist consulting fees to have 4R Nutrient Stewardship Plans developed for their farms for the purposes of this project.

 Canola 4R Advantage is a two-year program.
 Learn more about the key dates for submitting applications and claims.

 Funding for Canola 4R Advantage is provided by Agriculture and Agri-Food Canada through the Agricultural Climate Solutions – On-Farm Climate Action Fund (OFCAF).
 The CCC is one of 13 OFCAF recipient organizations across Canada.